poac-dev/website/en/README.md

 ## The Poac Book

-Poac is the C/C++ package manager.
+Poac a the C++ package manager.

-Poac can download project's dependencies and compile project, create package, and upload it to [poac.pm](https://poac.pm).
+Poac can download project's dependencies, compile a project, create package, and upload it to [poac.pm](https://poac.pm).

-[poac.pm](https://poac.pm) is the package registry, searching packages and management them, etc. can be done.
+[poac.pm](https://poac.pm) is a package registry which can be used to search packages and manage them.

 #### Sections
 **[Getting Started](getting-started/README.md)**

-To get started with the poac system, install poac and create a project that outputs `Hello, world`.
+To get started with the Poac system, install Poac and create a project that outputs `Hello, world`.

 **[Guide](guide/README.md)**

-The guide necessary for developing with poac.
+A guide necessary for developing with Poac.

 **[Reference](reference/README.md)**

-The reference covering more detailed features.
+A reference covering more detailed features.

 **[Commands](commands/README.md)**

-Details of commands implemented in poac.
+Details of commands implemented in Poac.

 **[API Guidelines](api-guidelines/README.md)**

-Poac package API guidelines.
+A Poac package API guidelines.

 **[Architecture](architecture.md)**